Polyrhythm/UE5_AdvancedMonitor/README.md

 To access the materials, make sure you enable `Show Plugin Content` in your asset browser:
 ![](Screenshots/plugin-content.png)

-There is a sample scene to show the idea.
-Basically, instantiate the included material and add it to your PostProcess stack.
+Add the `BP_Monitor` blueprint found in the AdvancedMonitor plugin directory anywhere in your scene.
+It will add a PostProcess volume with materials to show the functionality.
+Interact with the blueprint parameters to change the settings.

 ## Features
 <hr>